Roadmap to adoption in BC

 The open adoption grid: A new dimension of openness

-Lori Holden literally wrote the book on open adoption (The Open-Hearted Way to Open Adoption: Helping Your Child Grow Up Whole).
-In this article, she presents a new way of thinking about openness.
+In this article, Lori Holden, author of The Open-Hearted Way to Open Adoption, shares a helpful way to think about openness in adoption.
 How shall we think of open adoption?
-I bet if you asked a bunch of people who know about adoption what open […]
+I bet if you asked a bunch of people who know about adoption what open adoption is, you would get variations on the theme of […]

 Bif Naked’s adoption story: “I’ve been really lucky”

 Bif Naked is a member of a lot of communities.
-Rock and roller, vegan, Canadian, animal lover, breast cancer survivor, humanitarian, adoptee, and author (her memoir, I, Bificus, came out in 2016 and is available from the Belonging Network’s library).
+Rock and roller, vegan, Canadian, animal lover, breast cancer survivor, humanitarian, adoptee, and author (her memoir, I, Bificus, came out in 2016).
 Yes, Bif Naked, also known as Beth, is an adoptee and proud of it.
-In […]
+In this article, she shares her story with Ronda […]

 What adoptees need from their parents